All Women Are Daughters

 I am not unique.
 The bond between a mother and daughter is one of the most complex relationships we will ever have.
 Research from the Journal of Neuroscience shows that mothers and daughters report deeper emotions, positive and negative, in their intergenerational relationships than fathers and sons.
 Some of you were blessed to have had loving relationships with your mothers, some of us not so much.

 I wish I knew more of my mother’s stories.
 I wish we could have talked as we both aged.
-Maybe I did not understood her pain and actions when I was younger, but with the wisdom I have gained over the years, I think we may have been able to resolve some things.
+Maybe I did not understand her pain and actions when I was younger, but with the wisdom I have gained over the years, I think we may have been able to resolve some things.

 The mother-daughter relationship is also one that is often written about by women in my life story courses.
 So much so, that I developed a guided autobiography course called, All Women Are Daughters.
 Here are some questions from the course that you may find helpful to reflect on as you think about your relationship with your mother.